 Assistance For Folks Who Are Alter-abled

 Certain unavoidable conditions (dust, heat, crowds, uneven surfaces) make it unsafe for certain individuals.
-Please call us to ask about your particular situation.
+We will do our best to assist you with your particular situation.

 If you are alter-abled, here’s how we can help . . .

 4A – Alter-Abled Access Advocacy Crew